StephanJanosch/gitlab-introspection/README.md

 ## Limitations

+* Hardcoded config file location.
-There is no content checking going on.
+* There is no content checking going on.
 The script does not care what the repo holds.

 ## Software Licenses